-Students who live in the attendance area of a school must be given priority to attend that school over students who do not live in the school's attendance area.
-In cases in which there are more requests to attend a school than there are openings, the selection process must be "random and unbiased," which generally means students must be selected through a lottery process rather than on a first-come, first-served basis.
-A district cannot use a student's academic or athletic performance as a reason to accept or reject a transfer.
-Each district must decide the number of openings at each school which can be filled by transfer students.
-Each district also has the authority to keep appropriate racial and ethnic balances among its schools, meaning that a district can deny a transfer request if it would upset this balance or would leave the district out of compliance with a court-ordered or voluntary desegregation program.
+• Students who live in the attendance area of a school must be given priority to attend that school over students who do not live in the school's attendance area.

+- In cases in which there are more requests to attend a school than there are openings, the selection process must be "random and unbiased," which generally means students must be selected through a lottery process rather than on a first-come, first-served basis.
+A district cannot use a student's academic or athletic performance as a reason to accept or reject a transfer. - Each district must decide the number of openings at each school which can be filled by transfer students.
+Each district also has the authority to keep appropriate racial and ethnic balances among its schools, meaning that a district can deny a transfer request if it would upset this balance or would leave the district out of compliance with a court-ordered or voluntary desegregation program. - A district is not required to provide transportation assistance to a student that transfers to another school in the district under these provisions. - If a transfer is denied, a parent does not have an automatic right to appeal the decision.
+A district may, however, voluntarily decide to put in place a process for parents to appeal a decision.